 • Increase life span

-In 2016 we partnered with Kindest Cut to launch our free* spay/neuter clinics for pit bulls and pit mixes.
+Since 2016 we’ve partnered with the Animal Humane Society Veterinary Centers to launch our free* spay/neuter clinics for pit bulls and pit mixes.
 Each year we’ve spayed and neutered almost 100 dogs and the infographic below shows the effect this has on the number of unplanned puppies, who would be at high risk, in our community.

 All clinics include free vaccines and microchips for participating dogs at the owners request.
 To register for one of the above clinic dates and to check availability, please click here or call 763-489-7729.

 Fix Your Pit clinics are made possible by your support.
 We’re honored to facilitate the desire for members of our community to help each other in the care and responsible ownership of pit bulls and pit mixes.
 Together, we’re making a difference in national pit bull euthanasia rates and breed perception as a whole.
 If you’d like to contribute to this mission, please make a donation today!